ringcentral/ringcentral-api-docs/docs/voice/quick-start.md

     $ gem install ringcentral-sdk
     ```

-    ### Create and Edit sms.rb
+    ### Create and Edit ringout.rb

-    Create a file called `sms.rb`.
+    Create a file called <tt>ringout.rb</tt>.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.
 Be sure to also set the recipient's phone number.

     ```ruby
     require 'ringcentral'